NatiG25/ToDoList/README.md

 # to-do-list

 > Created a simple to do list, where the user can delete, edit, or add any number of tasks.
+The page is also interactive.

 ## Built With